 The ambition is to raise enough grant income to employ a charge hand who is a skilled boat builder to lead the restoration and motivate a team of volunteers and students.
 The current estimate is approx. £250K.

-The Manx Beauty post restoration
+The Manx Beauty post conservation

 The restoration is not the end of the process merely beginning a tool to establish the community emotional ownership and pride in the boat.
 Significant work has already been done in community ownership of a shared history.